Encouragement and support are the key

 How far should a child run at this age?

-Basically, they can run for as long as they want, as long as it is at their own pace.
-The biggest danger for modern children, particularly city kids, is lack of exercise, producing a downward spiral where inactivity leads to obesity, which makes them less inclined to do anything.
+They can run for as long as they want, as long as it is at their pace.
+The most significant danger for modern children, particularly city kids, is lack of exercise, producing a downward spiral where inactivity leads to obesity, which makes them less inclined to do anything.
 Long runs on the tarmac are not a good idea, but there is no reason why they should not go out training for 50 or 60 minutes, as long as this time is broken up.
 Children have the common sense to slow down or walk when they feel tired.
 A typical pattern for a club evening might be:

 Ages 11 to 13: Resist the urge to specialise